Hrithik-verma/gazebo_plugin_tutorials/joint_control_plugin/README.md

-## Write A Gazebo Model Plugin
+## Write A Joint Control Plugin
-In this tutorial we will understand how to write a gazebo model plugin to push a model.
+In this tutorial we will understand how to make a model plugin to control gazebo joints.

 # Running Simulation <br />